Mohammad Hosni: Life and career

-He moved to Cairo in 1912, where he became a master calligrapher at the "Royal Institute of Calligraphy".
+He moved to Cairo as a youngster in 1912, where he studied and later became a master calligrapher at the "Royal Institute of Calligraphy".
 He wrote thousands of frames for the “silent movies”, book headers and many other publications.

 In the 1920s, he purchased a house in Cairo's Khan el Khalili district and initially worked from there.
 By 1929, at the age of 35 years; he had opened his own office and workshop.
 His works found favour with several prominent persons, Egyptian prime minister Ismail Sidqi (1875-1950) and Yousef Thu Al Fiqar (father of queen Farida) and others.
 They retained Hosni to prepare their personal and business cards.
 He worked on improving the linear structure of Arabic script and improving all types of calligraphy.

 His house in Khan el-Khalili was known as the "artists' house".
 Leading artists from across the Arab world regularly visited him, whether for private tuition or for social interaction with the master calligrapher.
 His children, who grew up in an artistic household and whose talents were nurtured from a very young age, often performed for the family as well as Hosni's guests and many of his children went on to have careers in the visual and performing arts.

 Hosny was the first professor to be appointed by King Farouk, to teach at the new Royal School of Calligraphy when it was formed in 1922.
 His fame brought him in contact with some of the most renowned calligraphers of Egypt and the Arab world; including Najeeb Al Hawaweeni (shown in the 1946 photo, sitting second on the right).
 In 1944, he certified the renowned Iraqi master calligrapher Hashim Mohammad Al Khatat Al Baghdadi (1917-1973), who became a regular visitor to Hosni's home and also correspondended with Hosni throughout his life.

 By 1958, Hosni was widely regarded as one of the leading Islamic calligraphers.
 In 1965, he was awarded an honorary doctorate in calligraphy in Canada, a year after his death in 1964.

-Samples from his work can be seen on several web sites and books including some of his master frameworks and few of his greatest in the "Thuluth".
+Samples from his work can be seen on several web sites and books including some of his master frameworks and few of his greatest in the Thuluth.

 Family life

-He married two Egyptian women with whom he had eleven children;
+He married two women with whom he had eleven children;